czonios/task-gopher/README.md

 go install ./...
 task-gopher --help # will list available commands
 # NOTE: $HOME/go/bin should be in your PATH
-# otherwise you can run go run ./... serve
+# otherwise you can run go run ./... --help
 ```

 ##### Option 2: using Docker